progit/progit/de/02-git-basics/01-chapter2.markdown

 The next time you commit, the file will be gone and no longer tracked.
 If you modified the file and added it to the index already, you must force the removal with the `-f` option.
 This is a safety feature to prevent accidental removal of data that hasn’t yet been recorded in a snapshot and that can’t be recovered from Git.

-Wenn du als nächstes einen Commit anlegst, wird die Datei nicht mehr im Arbeitsverzeichnis liegen und sich nicht länger unter Versionskontrolle befinden.
-Wenn du die Datei zuvor geändert und diese Änderung bereits zur Staging Area hinzugefügt hattest, mußt du die Option `-f` verwenden, um zu erzwingen, dass sie gelöscht wird.
+Nach dem nächsten Anlegen eines Commits, wird die Datei nicht mehr im Arbeitsverzeichnis liegen und sich nicht länger unter Versionskontrolle befinden.
+Wenn du die Datei zuvor geändert und diese Änderung bereits zur Staging Area hinzugefügt hattest, musst du die Option `-f` verwenden, um zu erzwingen, dass sie gelöscht wird.
 Dies ist eine Sicherheitsmaßnahme, um zu vermeiden, dass du versehentlich Daten löschst, die sich bisher noch nicht als Commit Snapshot in der Historie deines Projektes befinden - und deshalb auch nicht wiederhergestellt werden können.

 Another useful thing you may want to do is to keep the file in your working tree but remove it from your staging area.
 In other words, you may want to keep the file on your hard drive but not have Git track it anymore.
 This is particularly useful if you forgot to add something to your `.gitignore` file and accidentally added it, like a large log file or a bunch of `.a` compiled files.
 To do this, use the `--cached` option: